lenakba/ostRc/README.md

 Substantial health problems are more complicated to identify, and depends on the OSTRC version (1.0 or 2.0).
 The function `find_hp_substantial` identifies substantial injuries given question 1, 2, and 3 of the OSTRC questionnaire.
+If there is no health problem, it will return as missing.

 ``` r
 ostrc_1 = c(0, 8, 8, 8)